PrincetonUniversity/hpc_beginning_workshop/files/index.md

 Some useful flags:

 `rm -f` (and combinable as `rm -rf`) - These delete a file (or files/directories with `-r`) and also override any prompts for confirmation.
 This is a bulldozer.
 Aim carefully.

+## `history` (and the up arrow) and tab completion

+A handy trick that you may find yourself using is the `history` command.
+It lists Your most recent commands, can be searched (`history | grep searchterm`) and you can invoke a command in it by typing its number with a `!` in front: `!150` (for example).

+You can also scroll through this one by one in many terminal programs by pressing up.

+Another time saving trick is tab completion.
+In many terminal clients, pressing `tab` while writing out a file path will try to complete as much as of it as possible and can save some precious seconds (and typos).